ypark0502/BikeShareAnalysis/README.md

 # Bike Share Price Analysis and Dashboard
-**Business Task**: This project involves developing a dashboard for a fictional bike share company that displays their key performance metrics to inform their financial decision making.
-The fictitious dataset is over a period of 2 years.
+**Business Task**: This project involves developing a dashboard for a bike share company that displays their key performance metrics to inform their financial decision making.
+The dataset is over a period of 2 years.

 **Technologies**: SQL Server, Power BI, Microsoft Excel
 ## Process